 What Is Privacy? – In this blog post, Professor Daniel Solove examines the question “What is privacy?”
 He believes that this is a central question to answer, because a conception of privacy underpins every attempt to address it and protect it.

-Why Privacy Matters – In this blog post, Professor Solove adddresses the question of “Why does privacy matter?”
+10 Reasons Why Privacy Matters – In this blog post, Professor Solove addresses the question of “Why does privacy matter?”
 He says that often courts and commentators struggle to articulate why privacy is valuable.
 They see privacy violations as often slight annoyances.
 But privacy matters a lot more than that.
 He then proposes 10 reasons why privacy matters.

 Privacy Awareness Training